-The information below is to assist in providing information and resources for home care support and housing options for over 55’s within the City of Kalamunda
+The information below is to assist in providing information on home care support, housing options for over 55’s within the City of Kalamunda along with helpful resources to assist older people.

 View available housing options below